KuzieC/2D-Java-game/README.md

-# Project Name
+# 2D RPG Treasure Hunting Game

 ## Introduction
-Welcome to *Project Name*!
-This is an exciting journey where we're building [Brief description of your project].
-The project is currently in progress, and we're thrilled to share our journey with you.
+Welcome to *2D Treasure Hunting Game*!
+This is an exciting journey where I'm building a 2D tile exploring Role-play game, you can control the character by W S A D key to move around the map and explore different NPCs.
+The project is currently in progres.

 ## Project Status
 🚧 In Progress 🚧

 ### What's Happening Now
-- [Current feature or phase being developed]
-- [Any recent updates or milestones achieved]
+- Object Interaction and detection

 ### Up Next
-- [Next steps or features planned]
+- Sound
+- Improve rendering efficiency
+- Pause game
+- NPC
+- Heath Bar
+- Weapon system
+- Monsters

+### Finished
+- Collision detection with map
+- Camera and Screen
+- Tiles
+- Player image
+- Player animation
+- Game loop
+-
 ## Technologies Used
-- [List of technologies, languages, frameworks]

-## Getting Started
-Want to try it out or contribute?
-Here's how you can set up the project locally:
-1. Clone the repository: `git clone [repository link]`
-2. [Other setup steps]

-## Contributions
-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
-- Reporting a bug
-- Discussing the current state of the code
-- Submitting a fix
-- Proposing new features

-## License
-[Your chosen license, or "This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details"]

-## Contact
-Feel free to reach out for any questions, suggestions, or discussions.
-- GitHub: @[YourGitHub]
-- Email: [YourEmail]
-- [Any other contact method you prefer]

-## Acknowledgements
-- [Any special thanks or credits to resources or people who helped]

----
+- java 17.0.9 2023-10-17 LTS

 Thank you for checking out *Project Name*!
 Stay tuned for more updates. ✨